-• Fiduciary Funds: The School District is the trustee, or fiduciary, for assets that belong to others, such as the scholarship fund and the student activities funds.
+• Fiduciary Funds: The School District is the custodian for assets that belong to others, such as the student activities funds.
 The School District is responsible for ensuring that the assets reported in these funds are used only for their intended purposes and by those to whom the assets belong.
 The School District excludes these activities from the District-wide financial statements because it cannot use these assets to finance its operations.